What to Bring on a Kayak Trip

 3. Bilge Pumps

-This pump allows you to remove water that collects in your kayak after you’ve re-entered.
-A hand pump tends to be the most popular option, as it’s quite affordable and doesn’t require much effort.
+This pump allows you to remove water that collects in your kayak after you’ve reentered.
+A hand pump tends to be the most popular option, as it’s quite affordable and requires minimal effort.
 It’s also designed with a foam collar so it won’t sink if you accidentally drop it overboard.
 Sponges are also commonly used to remove water from your cockpit.
 They can help absorb any residual water left after pumping and can easily be stored away.

 Get What You Need to Launch Your Kayak

-Now that you know what things to bring on a kayak trip, it’s time to jump in the water!
+Now that you have a thorough kayak trip checklist, it’s time to jump in the water!
 But how and where do you launch a kayak?

-The quickest, easiest way to launch a kayak from a dock is with EZ Kayak Launch from EZ Dock.
-At EZ Dock, we offer a floating dock design that makes getting in your kayak and launching a fast and simple process.
-With its wide entry centers and built-in paddle notches, the EZ Kayak Launch is great for beginners and seasoned veterans alike.
+The quickest, easiest way to launch a kayak from a dock is with EZ Launch® Residential from EZ Dock.
+At EZ Dock, we offer a floating dock design that makes getting in and launching your kayak a fast and simple process.
+With its wide entry centers and built-in paddle notches, the EZ Launch® Residential is great for beginners and seasoned veterans alike.
 Its innovative design creates greater stability and prevents wet feet.
 This one-piece docking section attaches to other EZ Dock sections or traditional docks, so it can be installed nearly anywhere.
-Learn more about our EZ Kayak Launch and check an item off your kayaking gear list today!